bahrus/xtal-fetch/README.md

 This will prevent a (typically cancelled) request from going through, until the binding needed for the href is available.
 [Debouncing will also be added as a future enhancement]

-For more complex sanity checks / validation logic,the fetch property could, of course, refer to a computed property coming from the hosting [Polymer?] component (if applicable).
+For more complex sanity checks / validation logic, the fetch property could, of course, refer to a computed property coming from the hosting [Polymer?] component (if applicable).

 One can specify whether the result should be parsed as JSON, or left as text, using the "as" attribute: